 - monitor and review Schlumberger’s overall compensation and benefits program design to assess such programs’ continued competitiveness and consistency with Schlumberger’s established compensation philosophy, corporate strategy and objectives, linkage of pay to performance, and alignment with shareholder interests, including any material risks of such programs.

-- oversee Schlumberger’s people-related strategies, programs and initiatives, including recruitment, retention, engagement, talent management and diversity.
+- oversee Schlumberger’s people-related strategies, programs and initiatives, including with respect to matters such as recruitment, retention, engagement, talent management and diversity.

 - establish and administer stock ownership policies for executive officers and other key position holders.